ocadaruma/sbt-youtube/README.md

 - Google Chrome
 - ChromeDriver (https://sites.google.com/a/chromium.org/chromedriver/)

-You have to add a chromedriver directory to PATH or specify chromedriver path via `webdriver.chrome.driver` java property.
+You have to add a chromedriver directory to PATH or specify chromedriver path via `webdriver.chrome.driver` system property.

 ```bash
 $ export PATH="$PATH:/path/to/chromedriver_directory"